rubaiyathabib/Data-Portfolio/README.md

 ### 7. House Sales Analysis Using Tableau

-- **Overview**: Analyzed house sales data to uncover trends in pricing and sales volume across different regions in the USA.
+- **Overview**: Analyzed house sales data from 2014-2015 in the USA, using a dataset of 25,000+ records to identify trends and patterns in house prices and sales volume.
 - **Tools Used**: Tableau.
 - **Key Insights**:
   - Found correlations between house prices, location, year built, and square footage.